LTibbetts/dungeon-dice/README.md

       * If the roll is [3, 4] nothing changes
       * Any dice that is rerolled will be output in the discarded list
 * Combining Reroll with Advantage / Disadvantage
-   * I did my best to follow the PHB rulling for thes senarios
+   * I did my best to follow the PHB rulling for these senarios

 ## Adding to a Server